 Additional Water Use Restrictions

-- Watering is permitted between midnight and 8am OR between 6pm and midnight on your allowed days.
+- Watering is permitted between midnight and 8am OR between 6pm and midnight, only once on your designated day.
 Watering is not permitted between 8am and 6pm on any day.

 - Are you watering a new lawn?
 Follow this easy, research-based 30-day establishment schedule recommended by the University of Florida’s Institute of Food and Agricultural Sciences (IFAS).